-How To: Remove dust from anything
+How to Remove dust from anything

 Dust is everywhere.
 Here are some novel ways to remove it.